-Dr. Dubiel has earned a bachelor degree from Northern Illinois University, a Master's degree in Public Administration from the Illinois Institute of Technology, a Master's degree in Education from Aurora University and a Master's degree in Educational Leadership also from Aurora University.
-Dr. Dubiel earned her doctorate degree in Educational Leadership with a social justice emphasis from Lewis University.
-Her reserarch on transformative leadership led to her dissertation, A Case Study of Care and Relationships in Education: Opposing the Neoliberal Agenda.
+Dr. Dubiel has earned a Bachelor's degree from Northern Illinois University, a Master's degree in Public Administration from the Illinois Institute of Technology, a Master's degree in Education from Aurora University and a Master's degree in Educational Leadership also from Aurora University.
+Dr. Dubiel earned her doctorate degree in Educational Leadership from Lewis University.
+Her research on transformative leadership led to her dissertation, A Case Study of Care and Relationships in Education: Opposing the Neoliberal Agenda.

 Dr. Erica Dávila